Mishel073/Mishel073/README.md

 Hi, I'm @Mishel073
-I'm interested in web development and want to specialised on backend I'm currently learning Django I'm looking forward to collaborate on any project with the stack python You can reach me on my dial 07069471220
+I'm interested in web development and want to specialised on backend I'm currently learning web development on udacity I'm looking forward to collaborate on any project with the stack python You can reach me on my dial 07069471220
 Thanks